COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 -8:8
 ```

-### 2.5.2 Real number ranges
+### 2.5.2 Real-number ranges

 Numeric range limits of data items with the `Real` content type should be expressed using floating-point real numbers that:
 1. Include at least one digit before the decimal separator, e.g. '0.5' instead of '.5'.
 2. Include at least one digit after the decimal separator, e.g. '7.0' instead of '7.' or '7'.
 3. Include the smallest number of non-significant leading zeros that still satisfies other formatting rules, e.g. '0.25' instead of '000.25'.
 4. Include the smallest number of non-significant trailing zeros that still satisfies other formatting rules, e.g. '13.0' instead of '13.000'.
-5. Do not include the '+' symbol, e.g. '42.0' instead '+42.0'.
+5. Do not include the '+' symbol, e.g. '42.0' instead of '+42.0'.
 6. Do not include a signed zero, e.g. '0.0' instead of '+0.0' or '-0.0'.

-The following regular expression may be used to check if a number adheres to the real number range limit formatting rules:
+The following regular expression may be used to check if a number adheres to the real-number range limit formatting rules:

 ```
 ^